boredzo/iso-8601-date-formatter/README.txt

 Parsing
 -------

-Call +[NSCalendarDate calendarDateWithString:myString].
-The method will return either an NSCalendarDate or nil.
+Create an ISO 8601 date formatter, then call [formatter dateFromString:myString].
+The method will return either an NSDate or nil.

-There are a total of four parser methods.
-The one that contains the actual parser is +[NSCalendarDate calendarDateWithString:strictly:getRange:].
-The other three are based on this one.
+There are a total of six parser methods.
+The one that contains the actual parser is -[ISO8601DateFormatter dateComponentsFromString:timeZone:range:].
+The other five are based on this one.

-The "strict" option, when set to YES, enforces sanity checks on the string; without it, or when set to NO, the parser will afford you quite a bit of leeway.
+The "outTimeZone" parameter, when not set to NULL, is a pointer to an NSTimeZone *variable.
+If the string specified a time zone, you'll receive the time zone object in that variable.
+If the string didn't specify a time zone, you'll receive nil.

 The "outRange" parameter, when not set to NULL, is a pointer to NSRange storage.
 You will receive the range of the parsed substring in that storage.

 Unparsing
 ---------

-When you want to unparse a calendar date to ISO 8601 date format, call [myDate ISO8601DateString].

-When you want to unparse a calendar date to ISO 8601 week-date format, call [myDate ISO8601WeekDateString].

-When you want to unparse a calendar date to ISO 8601 ordinal-date format, call [myDate ISO8601OrdinalDateString].

-All three methods give you the time as well as the date.
-All three versions also come in versions that let you not get the time; for example, ISO8601DateStringWithTime:.
-Pass NO to not get the time.
+Create an ISO 8601 date formatter, then call [formatter stringFromDate:myDate].
+The method will return a string.

+The formatter has several properties that control its behavior:

+* You can set the format of the resulting strings.
+By default, the formatter will generate calendar-date strings; your other options are week dates and ordinal dates.
+* You can set a default time zone; by default, it will use [NSTimeZone defaultTimeZone].
+* You can enable a strict mode, wherein the formatter enforces sanity checks on the string.
+By default, the parser will afford you quite a bit of leeway.
+* You can set whether to include the time in the string, and if so, what hour-minute separator to use (default ':').

 How to test that this code works
 ================================